stduhpf/universalis/README.md

 And thanks to the 5 people who tried my shaderpack who made me keep going with this mess.

-if you want to contact me, or give me money via paypal, heres' my adress: stduhpf.dev@gmail.com
+If you want to contact me, or give me money via paypal, heres' my adress: stduhpf.dev@gmail.com